-“Finally!
+We know the words that often can lead to freshman college drinking: “Finally!
 After 18 years under my parents’ watchful eye, I have freedom.”

 As the new college year begins, that’s the thought for many freshmen.
 For some, it’s their first time away from home.
 For nearly all, it’s their first time with virtually unchecked freedom.

 And for all, it’s their first experience with a growing concern among parents, academics and policymakers: Freshman college drinking.